distributed-lab/SimplicityHL/doc/translation.md

 # Translation

-We write ⟦`e`⟧Ξ to denote the translation of Simfony expression `e` using environment Ξ from A.
+We write ⟦`e`⟧Ξ to denote the translation of SimplicityHL expression `e` using environment Ξ from A.

 The translation produces a Simplicity expression with source type A.

-The target type depends on the Simfony expression `e`.
+The target type depends on the SimplicityHL expression `e`.

 ## Unit literal